2i2c-org/team-compass/engineering/workflow/default-workflow.md

 ### 1. Pre-planning and refinement

-The Refinement meetings prepares the Iteration board for the Iteration planning meetings, which relies on having sequenced and prioritized tasks to be available in board's Refined column.
+The Refinement meetings prepares the Iteration board for the Iteration planning meetings, which relies on having sequenced and prioritized tasks to be available in the board's Refined column.

 Backlog refinement meetings should drive:
 - creation of tasks into the sprint board's backlog column